 At the end of each day the family would come together to pray for one another, to read stories from the Bible, and to unite their voices in song.
 Morning and evening the favourite hymns and choruses were sung, the youngest member of the family learning first the simple melodies with repetitive lyrics.
 Since those early years some things have changed.
 The two year old’s incomprehensible diction, and ability to sing in a different key to the rest of the family, are but treasured memories.

-While the majority of her engagements have been at home in Australia, her musical career has seen her definition of ‘home’ loosened, accepting invitations to sing in the Islands of the South Pacific, Asia, North America, and the West Indies.
+While the majority of her engagements have been at home in Australia, her musical career has seen her definition of ‘home’ loosened, accepting invitations to sing in the Islands of the South Pacific, New Zealand, Asia, North America, and the West Indies.